Florida State Road 886: Route description

 State Road 886 begins where Port Boulevard and 6th Street intersect Biscayne Boulevard, which carries U.S. Route 1.
 Port and 6th are, for 400 ft, a couplet of one-way streets before they join as Port Boulevard.
-The road passes American Airlines Arena and ascends the approach of the Port Boulevard Bridge over Biscayne Bay.
+The road passes Kaseya Center and ascends the approach of the Port Boulevard Bridge over Biscayne Bay.
 On the other side of the bridge, SR 886 ends at the entrance to the Port of Miami.

 History

 This road was signed as SR 886 in 1980.

 Prior to the construction of the current high-level causeway, which replaced an older causeway with a drawbridge, a tunnel connecting the Port of Miami and Interstate 95 was contemplated as a replacement instead, but failed to attract support from the City of Miami commission.